FAIR-by-Design-Methodology/IDCC24workshop/resources/03 Put it into practice/metadata_content.md

 10. If you still have time available you can now try and assess the FAIRness of your effort
     - for these purposes go to the FAIR assessment activity

+11. Prepare for retrospective
+    - what are your main impressions of this activities in 2-3 sentences
+    - choose a group representatives that will share these impressions with the rest of the workshop participants

 ### Brief description of the software